Mentalab-hub/explorepy/docs/installation.rst

 Windows
 ^^^^^^^

-Option 1: Installing .exe file (for manual commands, basic use)
+Option 1: Installing .exe file (basic)
+""""""""

-This option is best for users who only intend to use ExplorePy from a command-line prompt.
+*This option is best for users who only intend to use* ``explorepy`` *from a command-line prompt.*

- For example, if you are looking to quickly visualize and record data, use Option 1.
+For example, if you want to quickly visualize and record data, use Option 1.
- If you intend to add ExplorePy commands to a Python script (e.g. an experiment script), installing ExplorePy via Anaconda is a better solution.
+If you intend to add ``explorepy`` commands to a Python script (e.g. an experiment script), install ``explorepy`` via Anaconda instead.

-For an overview of Explorepy commands, click `here <https://explorepy.readthedocs.io/en/latest/usage.html#command-line-interface>`_.
+For an overview of ``explorepy`` commands, click `here <https://explorepy.readthedocs.io/en/latest/usage.html#command-line-interface>`_.

-On a Windows machine, Explorepy can be installed using the .exe installable file uploaded to Explorepy's `release page <https://github.com/Mentalab-hub/explorepy/releases/download/v1.5.0/MentaLab_ExplorePy_1.5.0.exe>`_.
+On a Windows machine, ``explorepy`` can be installed using the .exe installable file uploaded to ``explorepy``'s `release page <https://github.com/Mentalab-hub/explorepy/releases/download/v1.5.0/MentaLab_ExplorePy_1.5.0.exe>`_.
 Please note that the dependencies will be installed automatically.

-Option 2: Installing from Python Package Index (PyPI) and pip (for use in Python scripts, more advanced)
+Option 2: Installing from Python Package Index (PyPI) and pip (advanced)
+""""""""

-This option is best for users who intend to include ExplorePy functionalities in their own Python scripts.
+*This option is best for users who intend to include* ``explorepy`` *functionalities in their own Python scripts.*
- For this, use `Anaconda <https://www.anaconda.com/>`_ to access ExplorePy.

-To install the ExplorePy API and all its dependencies using pip on Windows:
+To install the ``explorepy`` API and all its dependencies using pip on Windows:

-1. Install Anaconda (or any other python distribution; these instructions pertain to Anaconda only).
- Download and install the Anaconda Windows installer `here <https://www.anaconda.com/distribution/#download-section>`_.
+1. Install Anaconda (or any other Python distribution; these instructions pertain to Anaconda only).
+Download and install the `Anaconda Windows installer <https://www.anaconda.com/distribution/#download-section>`_.
-2. Install Microsoft Build Tools for Visual Studio 2019 `here <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_.
-    Select **Desktop development with C++** in the workloads tab.
-Make sure that  **MSVCv142 - VS 2019 C++ x64/x86 build tools** and latest version of **Windows 10 SDK** are checked.
+2. Install `Microsoft Build Tools for Visual Studio 2019 <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_.
+Select *Desktop development with C++* in the workloads tab.
+Make sure that *MSVCv142 - VS 2019 C++ x64/x86 build tools* and the latest version of *Windows 10 SDK* are checked.
 3. Open the Conda command prompt.
 4. We recommend using a virtual environment.
+To do this:

-  * In Conda command prompt: ``conda create -n myenv python=3.7``
+   a.
+In Conda command prompt: ``conda create -n myenv python=3.7``
-  * Activate the virtual environment: ``conda activate myenv``
+   b.
+Activate the virtual environment: ``conda activate myenv``

 5. Upgrade your pip: ``python -m pip install --upgrade pip``
-6. To install ``explorepy`` from PyPI run: ``pip install explorepy``
+6. Run: ``pip install explorepy``, to install ``explorepy`` from PyPI.

 Ubuntu
 ^^^^^^
 1. Install Bluetooth header files using ``sudo apt-get install libbluetooth-dev``
-2. It is best to install Anaconda.
-Download and install the Anaconda Python 3.7 Ubuntu installer `here <https://www.anaconda.com/distribution/#download-section>`_.
+2. We recommend installing Anaconda.
+Download and install the `Anaconda Python 3.7 Ubuntu installer <https://www.anaconda.com/distribution/#download-section>`_.
 3. We recommend using a virtual environment in Conda.
+To do this:

-  * In Conda command prompt: ``conda create -n myenv python=3.6``
+   a.
+In Conda command prompt: ``conda create -n myenv python=3.7``
-  * Activate the virtual environment: ``conda activate myenv``
+   b.
+Activate the virtual environment: ``conda activate myenv``

 4. Upgrade your pip: ``python -m pip install --upgrade pip``
-5. To install ``explorepy`` from PyPI run: ``pip install explorepy``
+5. Run: ``pip install explorepy``, to install ``explorepy`` from PyPI.

 Mac
 ^^^
-1. Install XCode from the Mac App store.
+1. Install ``XCode`` from the Mac App store.
 For this, you may need to upgrade to the latest version of MacOS.
-For older versions of MacOS, you can find compatible versions of XCode `here <https://en.wikipedia.org/wiki/Xcode>`_.
-All old Xcode versions are available `here <https://developer.apple.com/download/more/>`_.
+For older versions of MacOS, find compatible versions of ``XCode`` `here <https://en.wikipedia.org/wiki/Xcode>`_.
+All old ``XCode`` versions are available `here <https://developer.apple.com/download/more/>`_.
 2. Accept the license agreement: ``sudo xcodebuild -license``
 3. It is best to install Anaconda.
-Download  and install the Anaconda Python 3.7 Mac installer `here <https://www.anaconda.com/distribution/#download-section>`_.
-For older versions of MacOS, compatible version of Anaconda can be found in `this table <https://docs.continuum.io/anaconda/install/#old-os>`_ and can be downloaded from `here <https://repo.anaconda.com/archive/index.html>`_.
+Download  and install the `Anaconda Python 3.7 Mac installer <https://www.anaconda.com/distribution/#download-section>`_.
+For older versions of MacOS, compatible version of Anaconda can be found in `this table <https://docs.continuum.io/anaconda/install/#old-os>`_ and downloaded `here <https://repo.anaconda.com/archive/index.html>`_.
 4. We recommend using a virtual environment in Conda.

-  * In Conda command prompt: ``conda create -n myenv python=3.6``
+   a.
+In Conda command prompt: ``conda create -n myenv python=3.6``
-  * Activate the virtual environment: ``conda activate myenv``
+   b.
+Activate the virtual environment: ``conda activate myenv``

 5. Upgrade your pip: ``python -m pip install --upgrade pip``
-6. To install ``explorepy`` from PyPI run: ``pip install explorepy``
+6. Run: ``pip install explorepy``, to install ``explorepy`` from PyPI.

 Quick test
 ----------

-* •	Open the Conda command prompt (if you used pip) or Windows command prompt (if you used the installable file)
+* Open the Conda command prompt (if you used pip) or Windows command prompt (if you used the installable file).

-* Activate the virtual environment (this step is only for Conda command prompt): ``conda activate myenv``
+* Activate the virtual environment (this step is only necessary in the Conda command prompt): ``conda activate myenv``

-* Run ``explorepy visualize -n <YOUR-DEVICE-NAME> -lf 1 -hf 40``
+* Run ``explorepy visualize -n DEVICE-NAME -lf 1 -hf 40``

-* To stop visualization press Ctrl+c
+* To stop visualization press ``Ctrl+C``

 Troubleshooting
 ---------------